tektoncd/pipeline/docs/pipelineruns.md

 To gracefully stop a `PipelineRun` that's currently executing, update its definition to mark it as "StoppedRunFinally".
-When you do so, the spawned `TaskRuns` are completed normally, but no new non-`finally` task is scheduled. `finally` tasks are executed afterwards.
+When you do so, the spawned `TaskRuns` are completed normally, including executing their `retries`, but no new non-`finally` task is scheduled. `finally` tasks are executed afterwards.
 For example:

 ```yaml